brejdol/networkundertaker/_posts/2023-05-01-Shortest-Path-Bridging-part-11.md

 As long as you understand SPB's boundaries, it is pretty amazing - You can do a lot with just a little configuration.
 You end up with a sturdy and resilient modern network that gives you a set of flexible tools that will help you to solve problems further ahead.

-If you add MACSEC encryption with AES256 on all links (which is supported in both ALE and Extreme switches), you will have a VERY secure transport network, covering everything up to the application and the payload.
+If you add MACSEC encryption with AES256 on all links (which is supported in both ALE and Extreme switches), you will have a VERY secure transport network, covering everything up to the application layer and the data payload.

 Still, SPB is a seriously niche technique - Supported by few vendors, used by even fewer users.
 That is the harsh reality.
 There are a few really big deployments out there in the wild though.
 None of which I have touched, and none of them will ever end up as examples in any blog posts unfortunately.